heinc1010/BAMixChecker/README.md

 ```
 -d –-DIR Directory path of the .BAM files
 or
--l --List A file with the list of files ( The form is refered above in the 'Input' section )
+-l --List A file with the list of files ( The form is referred above in the 'Input' section )

 -r --Ref Reference file